daolicloud/daolinet-openstack/ovs/openvswitch-2.4.9/README.md

 Why Extension?
 ---------------------------------

 DaoliNet network virtualization solution uses openvswitch (OVS).
 However, the current version of OVS does not support the ping feature in ICMP.
 Our extension work adds the ping feature to OVS.
+If you want us to add other OVS features, please contact us: daolinet@gmail.com, or daolinet@daolicloud.com

 =================================